mdedetrich/stripe-scala/README.md

 case classes) and lets you create requests from typed case classes (rather than just using Java `Map<String,Object>`)

 ## Libraries Used
 - [play-json](https://www.playframework.com/documentation/2.4.x/ScalaJson) for JSON (play-json provides compile time macros for reading/writing JSON from/to scala case classes).
 It also provides a very powerful API for validating/querying JSON
 - [dispatch](https://github.com/dispatch/reboot) for making HTTP requests
-- [jawn](https://github.com/non/jawn) for parsing the response from dispatch to a play-json
 - [ficus](https://github.com/iheartradio/ficus) for providing config (via [typesafe-config](https://github.com/typesafehub/config))
 - [enumeratum](https://github.com/lloydmeta/enumeratum) for providing typesafe enumerations on stripe enum models as well
 - [scala-uri](https://github.com/NET-A-PORTER/scala-uri) for providing a URI DSL to generate query parameters for list operations play-json formats for such models